zpgallegos/zavant/infrastructure/README.md

 and CloudWatch log group `/aws/lambda/zavant-acquisition-daily-prod`.

 For Savant, use `{"savant_through_date":"YYYY-MM-DD"}`.
 With no override it acquires through yesterday in UTC.
+An explicit override must also be earlier than the current UTC date.

 Scheduled workflow verification is documented with the workflow stack.
 Alarms and a failed-event destination remain follow-up operational work.